ICTQual Level 2 Certificate in Health and Safety in Food Service

 • Implement food waste reduction and hygienic disposal methods

 The ICTQual Level 2 Certificate in Health and Safety in Food Service provides learners with the essential knowledge and practical skills needed to work safely and responsibly in food handling roles.
-After completing this qualification, learners can pursue a variety of progression opportunities that support career growth and further education in the food and hospitality sectors.
+After completing this qualification, learners can explore a range of progression opportunities that support career development and further study in the food and hospitality sectors.

-• Advance to the ICTQual Level 3 Award in Health and Safety in Food Service for supervisory-level training and leadership responsibilities
+• Progress to the ICTQual Level 3 Award in Health and Safety in Food Service for supervisory-level training and leadership responsibilities

 • Increase eligibility for team leader, kitchen supervisor, or food safety coordinator roles in food service environments

-• Build a foundation for continuous professional development in catering operations, hospitality safety, and food compliance
+• Build a strong foundation for continuous professional development in catering operations and hospitality safety

 • Strengthen qualifications for roles in schools, healthcare settings, hospitality, and retail food outlets